 Clearly in emergencies, the two stages (discussion of options and confirmation that the patient wishes to go ahead) will follow straight on from each other, and it may often be appropriate to use the patient's notes to document any discussion and the patient's consent, rather than using a form.
-The urgency of the patient's situation may limit the quantity of information that they can be given, but should not affect its quality.
+The urgency of the patient's situation may limit the quantity of information that they can be given but should not affect its quality.

-3.5 Treatment of young children
+3.5 Treatment of Children and Young People

 The legal position of consent and refusal of treatment is different from that of Adults.
-Children refers to people aged 16 and below and young people refers to 16-17 year olds.
+Children refers to people aged 16 and below and Young People refers to 16-17 year olds.

-Young people are presumed capable of consenting to their own medical treatment and procedures involved in the treatment.
+Young People are presumed capable of consenting to their own medical treatment and procedures involved in the treatment.
 As with Adults consent needs to be valid.
-(See section 1.3 of this document) However unlike Adults in certain situations the refusal of treatment can be overridden by a person with parental responsibility or the court.
+(See section 1.3 of this document).
+However, unlike Adults in certain situations the refusal of treatment can be overridden by a person with parental responsibility or the court of protection.

-If a child has sufficient understanding and intelligence to enable them to fully understand the procedure and has the capacity to consent then the child could be deemed "Gillick Competent" and therefore able to consent for their own treatment.
+If a child has enough understanding and intelligence to enable them to fully understand the procedure and has the capacity to consent, then the child could be deemed "Gillick Competent" and able to consent for their own treatment.
+Children's capacity to consent may be affected by different factors, for example stress, mental health conditions and the complexities of the decision they are making.
+The same child may be considered Gillick competent to make one decision but not competent to make a different decision.